awalnur/awalnur/README.md

 I am a Backend Engineer with a focus on developing and maintaining backend system components.
 Having a basic understanding of frontend development and experience as a full-stack developer.

-- 🔭 I’m currently working on <a href="https://delameta.com">PT.
-Delameta Bilano</a> as Backend software engineer
-- 💬 Feel free to ask me about web development or Backend
-- 📫 How to reach me: awal.n.deriyanto@gmail.com

 ### Tech Stack
   <a href="#"><img align="left" alt="Python" title="Python" height="21px" src="https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg" /></a>